11 Books Expanding Tan Lin’s Seven Controlled Vocabularies and Obituary: The Joy of Cooking, 2010

 Description

-7CV Critical Reader is a collection of publications situating Tan Lin’s Seven Controlled Vocabularies and the media practices it implies in a broader theoretical context.
+7CV: Critical Reader is a collection of publications situating Tan Lin’s Seven Controlled Vocabularies and the media practices it implies in a broader theoretical context.
 It lists 143 publications ranging from media philosophy and literary studies to sociology, urbanism, the history of art, digital cultures, and more, also including instances of poetry and fiction.
 The listed publications are sorted in twenty-two topical chapters and represented by a bibliographical note and reproductions of one relevant paragraph each.

 The reader was edited by Mashinka Firunts and Danny Snelson with Chris Cuellar as guest editor, and Eddie Hopely and Sueyeun Juliette Lee as event editors, emphasizing the need for collectivity in creating such extensive bibliographic overviews.

-Yet, 7CV Critical Reader not only works as an annotated and thematically assorted bibliography and reader but also as an interface for a pirate library, as all publications include links to downloadable digital copies of the texts.
-The files, however, have been uploaded to a one-click host that no longer exists, and they are therefore not available anymore, underlining how such digital archival approaches that are looking for distribution loopholes of copyrighted material are also always subject to the online economies they are situated in.
+Yet, 7CV: Critical Reader not only works as an annotated and thematically assorted bibliography and reader but also as an interface for a pirate library, as all publications include links to downloadable digital copies of the texts.
+The files, however, have been uploaded to a one-click hoster that no longer exists, and they are therefore not available anymore, underlining how such digital archival approaches that are looking for distribution loopholes of copyrighted material are also always subject to the online economies they are situated in.

-7CV Critical Reader was conceived and published during a republication event at the University of Pennsylvania.
+7CV: Critical Reader was conceived and published during a republication event at the University of Pennsylvania.

 Selected Essays about a Bibliography